British officers | home

 1940 - 1942 5th/11th Sikh Regiment (part of 22nd Indian Infantry Brigade)

-[Action in Malaya & Singapore in which he was involved from 9 Dec 1941, his escape from Singapore to Sumatra, where he was evacuated on 1 Mar 1942 from Padang on the HMAS Hobart en route to Columbo, along with Lt Harry Taylor, Capt Steve Lyons and 4 other officers from 5/11 Sikh Regt.]
+[Action in Malaya & Singapore in which he was involved from 9 Dec 1941, his escape from Singapore to Sumatra, where he was evacuated on 1 Mar 1942 from Padang on the HMAS Hobart en route to Colombo, along with Lt Harry Taylor, Capt Steve Lyons and 4 other officers from 5/11 Sikh Regt.]

 1947?
 Special List (ex-Indian Army)